 Cars for Neighbors and The Lift Garage are helping Environmental Initiative repair vehicles in neighborhoods most affected by poor air quality.
 The high-emitting vehicles project is a big opportunity to reduce pollution where it is most felt.

 Emission Reduction Technologies

 There are many different ways to reduce air pollution from passenger vehicles.
-In order to efficiently address emissions, Environmental Initiative and partner garages identified three types of equipment repairs: catalytic converters, Evaporative Emission Control (EVAP) systems, and oxygen sensors.
+In order to efficiently address emissions, Environmental Initiative and partner garages identified three types of equipment repairs that could have meaningful effects on health and emissions reductions: catalytic converters, Evaporative Emission Control (EVAP) systems and oxygen sensors.

 Catalytic converters are devices that convert harmful gases and pollutants normally found in exhaust gas into harmless compounds by triggering chemical reactions that break down carbon monoxide and the precursors to smog.
 They can be installed ahead of the existing muffler or as a unit combined with a muffler.

 A functioning Evaporative Emission Control (EVAP) system prevents fuel vapors from exiting the fuel tank and other fuel system components, blocking harmful volatile organic compounds (VOCs) from entering the air.
 The major components of an EVAP system include the fuel tank, gas cap, EVAP canister and liquid-vapor separator.